 A glyph is a geometric object made with data visualization software that represents the values of each quantitative variable.
 The size of the polygon in each direction is scaled according to the value of a specific variable.
 Cases with similar characteristics will have similar shapes.

 Chernoff Faces provide a method for visualizing multivariate data by drawing cartoon faces in which various features are scaled according to the values of different quantitative variables.
 They were developed by Herman Chernoff and first described in the article titled “The Use of Faces to Represent Points in k-Dimensional Space Graphically”, published in 1973.
-While their effectiveness as a method for identifying groups of cases has been debated, they represent a novel alternative to more conventional multivariate visualization techniques and can be made with Statgraphics multivariate software.
+While their effectiveness as a method for identifying groups of cases has been debated, they represent a novel alternative to more conventional multivariate visualization techniques and can be made with Statgraphics multivariate software and our data visualization tools.

 More: Chernoff Faces.pdf